 This table shares a quick overview of the cost, time, and effort you’ll save buying a standard integration like ours over developing it.

-can support integrations for all PLM systems with the ERP Dynamics 365 F&SCM (which requires ECM) or Dynamics AX 2012 (which involves product engineering).
+Our solution can support integrations for all PLM systems with the ERP Dynamics 365 F&SCM (which requires ECM) or Dynamics AX 2012 (which involves product engineering).